 Why You Miss Them (Even Though They Hurt You): Understanding Trauma Bonds

 You know they hurt you.
 Maybe they yelled.
-Maybe they withheld affection.
-Manipulated you.
-Left you questioning your sanity.
+Maybe they withdrew.
+Gaslit you.
+Left you questioning your reality.

-You’ve left, or they left you, but here you are, still aching.
-Still thinking about the good moments.
-Still wondering if it was really that bad.
+You’ve left, or maybe they left you, but here you are: still aching, still remembering the good times, still wondering if it was really that bad.

-If this is you, take a deep breath.
-You’re not broken.
-You’re human.
-And what you’re feeling has a name: a trauma bond.
+If this sounds familiar, take a deep breath.
+You're not broken.
+You're human.

 What Is a Trauma Bond?